collaborativebioinformatics/isocomp/algorithm_description.md

 How?
 We first must extract the QNAMEs for any isoform sequence which aligned in that window.

+Based on these QNAMEs, we can categorize these into the different samples, i.e. QNAMEs for sample1, QNAMEs for sample2, QNAMEs for sample3.

+We extract the full isoform sequences for each of these QNAMEs.

+One idea:
 We can output this into a separate FASTA file for each window.
 We'll need to name the output FASTA with the unique name given in Step (3)

 ### Step (6)